Potato Leek Cornish Pasty

 - Line a second sheet pan (alternatively, you can cool the previous sheet pan under very cold water several times, rinse, dry well, and re-use) with parchment paper.

-- Increase the oven temperature to 400 degrees Fahrenheit (keeping the rack in the center position).
+- Assemble: Increase the oven temperature to 400 degrees Fahrenheit (keeping the rack in the center position).
 On a well-floured surface, unfold one piece of puff pastry sheet.
 Using a floured rolling pin, roll the sheet into a 10-inch-wide by 12-inch-long rectangle.
 Using a sharp knife, cut into four equal-sized rectangles (these will serve as the bottom half of each pastry).
 Repeat with the remaining piece of puff pastry and set aside.

 - Set the bottom pastry rectangles on the parchment-lined sheet pan.
 Distribute the potato-leek filling evenly into a thick, even layer onto the bottom half of each pastry rectangle, leaving a 1/2-inch border on all sides.
 Distribute the grated cheddar evenly on top of each potato-leek filling.
 Brush the borders lightly with the egg wash.